epwalsh/dotfiles/README.md

-# Practical dotfiles for (neo)vim OS X hackers
+# Practical dotfiles for (neo)vim hackers

-### iTerm2 (or Alacritty) + tmux + neovim
+### tmux + neovim

-This configuration supports two themes, Light and Dark.
+This configuration supports two themes, "Light" and "Dark".
 Here is the Light theme in action:

 ![demo](images/demo2.gif)